-There is also a less dense forested area with information about the trees in the park as well as a swing.
+There is also a less dense forested area with information about the trees.

-Getting back was not quite as simple, and we made some weird turns, but ultimately just headed south and towards Denpasar knowing that we should figure out how to get to Kuta from there.
+Getting back was not quite as simple.
+We had made some weird turns, but ultimately just headed south towards Denpasar knowing we could figure out how to get to Kuta from there.
 My phone was dead by this point.

 The ride went smooth mostly.
-I got caught by a cop at a motorbike check-point, who promptly pointed out that my license did not allow me to drive a motorbike.
-He started asking me who rented me the bike, and when I replied our AirBNB host, he just sighed and rolled his eyes.
-He then told us, “Get a license tomorrow.” and then shooed us on our way.
+I got caught by a cop at a check-point, who promptly pointed out my license did not allow me to drive a motorbike.
+He asked me who rented the bike, and when I replied our AirBNB host, he just sighed and rolled his eyes.
+He told us, “Get a license tomorrow.” and then shooed us on our way.
 I really thought we were going to have to bribe our way out of it.

-As we got closer to town, the sun was almost completely set, and we realized we still really didn’t know how to get back properly, so we pulled over at a Circle K, got a drink and charged my phone for about thirty minutes.
+As we approached town, the sun was almost set, and we didn’t know how to get back properly.
+We pulled over at a Circle K, got a drink and charged my phone for about thirty minutes.
 It wasn’t much, but it got my phone back up to 20% and gave our sore butts a rest from the bike.
 We then headed off, through the dark and finally wound up about an hour later back at our AirBNB.

 I have been meaning to put up our next ice cream review post for a while and after my grandma Eileen asked about it during our last Skype session, I decided it was time.
 You may remember our Korean Ice Cream Reviews in which we reviewed 39 different ice creams across four posts.
 We haven’t found as many ice creams elsewhere due to a few reasons: 1) As of late we are often far from grocery stores and in hot weather so we aren’t able to carry back ice cream 2) occasionally we don’t even have a fridge/kitchen and 3) there has been some overlap in ice creams across countries.